tvdboom/ATOM/docs_sources/user_guide.md

  indication of the feasibility of the ML solution.

-It is important to realize that ATOM is not here to replace all the work a data scientist has to before getting his model into production.
+It is important to realize that ATOM is not here to replace all the work a data scientist has to do before getting his model into production.
 ATOM doesn't spit out production-ready models just by tuning some parameters in its API.
-After helping you to determine the right model, you will most probably need to fine-tune it using use-case specific features and data cleaning steps in order to achieve the maximum performance.
+After helping you to determine the right model, you will most probably need to fine-tune it using use-case specific features and data cleaning steps in order to achieve maximum performance.

 So, this sounds a bit like AutoML, how is ATOM different than